graeme-lockley/little-languages/README.md

 TLCA is helpful in understanding how to implement abstract data types (ADT) and pattern matching.
 The language has the following characteristics:

-- Bool, Int, String, higher-order functions and abstract data types
+- Unit, Bool, Int, String, higher-order functions, tuples and abstract data types
 - Lambda functions
 - Pattern matching
 - Declaration based rather than expression based